fffonion/lua-resty-acme/README.md

 # lua-resty-acme

-Automatic Let's Encrypt certificate serving and Lua implementation of the ACME protocol.
+Automatic Let's Encrypt certificate serving (RSA + ECC) and Lua implementation of the ACME protocol.

 Table of Contents
 =================